MaxVMH/mijnscore/README.md

 * Leagues have an option to be hidden for users, enabled by default.
 Make sure to edit the league and set it to active.

-* Matches have an option to not allow predictions, enabled by default.
-This option is hidden.
-Just edit the match once (you don't have to change anything, but make sure you press the edit button at the bottom of the match edit form).
-This is to force administrators to check the match details before users can start entering their predictions.
-This will be changed when the admin match creator gets a rework.

 * Every time the predictions page gets loaded, it automatically checks if a match has begun or not.
 To confirm your server time, simply go to your profile page and look at the last activity date/time (refresh if necessary).

 * When a match has finished, enter the score and let mijnscore calculate the user points and rankings from the administrator menu.
 You can also calculate the teams points and rankings.